 Machi Koro Legacy builds off Machi Koro in this longer-format, more complicated sequel.
 Unlike the expansions, it’s its own game, containing everything you need to play.
 It’s a legacy game, which means it tells a story across a total of ten consecutive games.
 The gameplay format is the same.
 You collect resources, build establishments, and work towards constructing landmarks.

 The most significant change from Machi Koro is the addition of the Legacy Deck.
 Players only draw from this deck when instructed to by the rulebook.
 This does wonders to shake up gameplay.
 It can grant you special abilities, new resources, or even change the rules of the game.

 In order to win the game, there is another objective.
 Players must build three landmarks as normal.
 But instead of a fourth, players must contribute to a community landmark.
 So, if:

-- all the players have contributed enough to fully pay for the community landmark;
+- all the players contributed enough to fully pay for the community landmark;

 - and a player has built their three landmarks and has contributed to the community landmark

 Then that player wins the game.
 Afterwards, a new game begins.
-This continues after ten games have been completed, taking direction from the rulebook and the Legacy deck.
+This continues after ten completed games, taking direction from the rulebook and the Legacy deck.

 For a more condensed, spoiler-free guide on playing Machi Koro Legacy, you can check out this video by the Rules Girl.